stefanoborini/book-the-software-company/01-the-software-company.md

 Databases also generally require fine tuned access control, so that only the relevant parties have access to the contained data.

-schema migration strategy, downtime scheduling.
+Finally, an appropriate strategy must be in place for schema migration in case of changes in the stored data, as well as appropriate downtime scheduling to minimise disruption of operations.

 # Version and release the software

 - A build infrastructure that creates software releases for final delivery.
 - Version planning and release management to organise official releases